 How we will build the tunnel entrance

-Once the Metro Tunnel is operational by 2026, the western tunnel entrance will allow for a new cross-city line to run between Werribee and Sandringham, servicing South Kensington station.
+When the Metro Tunnel project is complete, the western tunnel entrance will allow for a new cross-city line to run between Werribee and Sandringham, servicing South Kensington station.
 This will allow for an increase in the number of trains that service South Kensington station; a benefit for all local residents travelling by train.

 Frequently asked questions